On this page

 “It’s also important to remember that this is just phase one of a larger programme of works.

-“This area will be transformed into a new bespoke unit to house our Same Day Emergency Care (SDEC), and Acute Assessment Units.
+“This area will become a new bespoke unit to house our Same Day Emergency Care (SDEC), and Acute Assessment Units.

 “It is not always necessary for some patients to go into the Emergency Department at all, as we can potentially direct you straight to one of these areas.